Windows Multi-Source (NG-SIEM)

 sink: next-gen-siem-windows

-This fragment shows how to collect Windows Event Logs from channels like Application, Security, and PowerShell using wineventlog source type.
+This fragment shows how to collect Windows Event Logs from channels like Application, Security, and PowerShell using the wineventlog source type.

 2. yaml